 There are currently no NOP standards for organic aquaculture, and therefore no possibility of obtaining fish gelatin in any form, quantity or quality from a certified organic source.
-For animal-based gelatin, public comment stated concern over gelatin sourced from conventional animal sources.
+Public comment stated concern over gelatin sourced from conventional animal sources.
+The Subcommittee briefly discussed gelatin in relation to collagen gel, currently being petitioned, because gelatin is derived from processing collagen.